yizhongw/Tk-Instruct/README.md

 ## Data

-Our models are trained and evaluated on [Natural Instructions V2](https://github.com/allenai/natural-instructions), which can be cloned by running:
+Our models are trained and evaluated on [Super-NaturalInstructions](https://github.com/allenai/natural-instructions), which can be cloned by running:

 ```bash
 git clone git@github.com:allenai/natural-instructions.git data
 ```

-Since Natural Instructions V2 didn't provide an official split for the development set, in order to do evaluation during training time, you can mannualy create a `dev_tasks.txt` in the `data/splits/default` folder.
+Since Super-NaturalInstructions didn't provide an official split for the development set, in order to do evaluation during training time, you can mannualy create a `dev_tasks.txt` in the `data/splits/default` folder.
 We found it unclear what should be a meaningful validation set, under such cross-task generalization setting.
 You can use a part of the training tasks for validation, or you can set apart tasks in some categories for validation.

 If you want to use the T5 code [here](https://github.com/google-research/text-to-text-transfer-transformer), you can convert the data into text2text format with [`scripts/convert_data_to_s2s.sh`](scripts/convert_data_to_s2s.sh).